OpenRailAssociation/technical-committee/docs/infrastructure/_index.md

 For the several services we are using, some require dedicated accounts and passwords, while others are ties to existing user accounts, e.g. GitHub.

 If we have to share passwords, we are using an hosted password vault, currently based on Vaultwarden/Bitwarden.
 The Technical Infrastructure Manager manages this vault and provides access to other people, like their assistants, on a need-to-know basis.
 A sub-part of this vault may also be used by other teams if they require such a service.
-However, we generally prefer using pre-existing, personalised accounts.
+However, we generally prefer using pre-existing, personalized accounts.

 ## Websites